TW2/yggdrasil/README.md

 ## Abilities

-Replica online personal server :
-- [ ] Working in production

-Chat tab :
+Chat area :
 - [ ] Can send text
 - [ ] Can received text

-Files tab :
+Files area :
 - [ ] Can send file
 - [ ] Can received file

-Timing tab :
+Timing area :
 - [x] Can open videos (FFMpeg)
 - [x] Can open audio (FFMpeg)
 - [ ] Can display full ASS